 Diversity skills are not necessarily easy, though.
 I would like to know more about that.

 Robin Hanson argues against irony for being outgroup-exclusionary.
-I don’t think blanket discouraging irony is plausible or desirable, but… good point.
-It is important to remember that your taste is not a good shibboleth for political engagement, in general.
+I don’t think blanket discouraging irony is plausible or desirable, but… the insight is useful.
+It is important to remember that indicators of in-group membership, such as irony, are shibboleths, not indicators of quality.

 🏗: Read Paul Gill’s meta-meta-review of how terrorism recruits.
 I suspect that this might reveal interesting perspectives on how non-violent extremism recruits also, and polarisation happens etc.